Kaylaesmith1/activities-backend-api/TESTING.md

     ![Contact form error](images/bugs/contact-form-error.png)
     </details>

     In early development of the Contact model, the form was not posting correctly to the backend API.
-After troubleshooting on my own and speaking with someone from tutoring, I was reminded I needed to migrate new changes to the model and deploy the backend again.
+After troubleshooting on my own and speaking with someone from tutoring, I was reminded I needed to migrate any new changes to the model and deploy the backend again.
 This suggestion solved the problem, errors in the console disappeared and my information from the contact form was posted to the backend correctly.

 ## Unresolved Bug